bufbuild/vim-buf/README.md

 let g:ale_linters_explicit = 1
 ```

-This will result in individual files being linted on save via `buf check lint --file`.
+This will result in individual files being linted on save via `buf check lint --path`.
 Note that
 some lint checkers are dependent on checking multiple files at once, for example the lint checkers
 in the `PACKAGE_AFFINITY` category, so we still recommend your CI setup runs `buf check lint`.